African silverbill: Taxonomy

 The African silverbill was formally described in 1789 by the German naturalist Johann Friedrich Gmelin under the binomial name Loxia cantans.
 The specific epithet is from Latin and means "singing".
 Gmemlin specified the locality as Africa but this was restricted to Dakar in Senegal by William Lutley Sclater and Cyril Mackworth-Praed in 1918.
-It is now placed in the genus Euodice that was introduced in 1862 by the German naturalist Ludwig Reichenbach.
+It is now placed with the Indian silverbill in the genus Euodice that was introduced in 1862 by the German naturalist Ludwig Reichenbach.

-In early literature, the African silverbill (Euodice cantans) and the Indian silverbill (E. malabarica) were treated as conspecific.
-In 1943, Jean Théodore Delacour firmly united both species in his revision of the Estrildinae.
-However, in 1964, Colin Harrison first studied the two in a strictly comparative manner and concluded that they were two separate species.
+In early literature, the African silverbill and the Indian silverbill (E. malabarica) were treated as conspecific.
+In 1943, Jean Théodore Delacour united both species in his revision of the Estrildinae.
+However, in 1964, Colin Harrison studied the two in a strictly comparative manner and concluded that they were two separate species.
 He discovered that although the call notes were similar, the songs are distinctly different in form, but sharing a common pattern.
 They are sympatric in the south of the Arabian Peninsula and there is no record of natural hybridization.
 From Harrison's personal observation of birds in captivity, each of the two forms evinced a preference for its own kind.
 A molecular phylogenetic study of the Estrildidae published in 2020 found that the African and Indian silverbills were sister species that had diverged around one million years ago.
 The two species formed a clade that was basal to members of the genus Lonchura.